chaoss/grimoirelab-tutorial/basics/components.md

 * SortingHat.
 Manages identities for persons, including capabilities for merging the many identities corresponding to the same person, and other data related to them (such as affiliation to companies).
 * Kibiter.
 Visualization platform.
 It is a soft fork of Kibana, which allows for the construction of actionable dashboards to show the data in enriched indexes.
 * Sigils.
 Definition of Kibiter dashboards.
 They encode the panels, visualizations and other details needed to produce dashboards in Kibiter or Kibana.
-* Manuscritps.
+* Manuscripts.
 Production of PDF documents reporting on the main characteristics of a project.
 * Mordred.
 Manages the configuration of all the components needed to produce a dashboard, automating its production.

 ![](figs/grimoirelab-all-complete.png)